The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Data and methods

 \subsection{Analysis i.e. fits of \textit{XRISM}/Resolve-like spectra}

 For the purposes of our analysis, we will be using the X-ray spectral-fitting program \texttt{XSPEC} \citep{Arnaud96}, using the AtomDB atomic database (v3.0.9), consistent with our X-ray mocks.

-Throughout this work, we utilize four commonly-used spectral-emission models with different assumptions on the thermal structure of gas.
-The models in question are: \begin{itemize} \item \texttt{bvapec}, as the baseline model commonly used to describe the gas: this assumes that the observed ICM is described by a single temperature, i.e. it returns a single-point estimate for its temperature; \item double \texttt{bvapec}: this consists of two \texttt{bvapec} models and is primarily used to describe two distinct phases of gas (hot and cooler) assuming de facto a binomial thermal structure of the ICM; \item \texttt{bvgadem}, which assumes a Normal distribution of ICM temperatures around a central peak; \item \texttt{bvlognorm}\footnote{\url{https://github.com/jeremysanders/lognorm}}, which assumes a Log-Normal distribution of ICM temperatures around a central peak. \end{itemize}
+Throughout this work, we utilize four commonly-used spectral-emission models with different assumptions on the thermal structure i.e. temperature distribution of gas.
+The models in question are: \begin{itemize} \item \texttt{bvapec}, as the baseline model commonly used to describe the gas: this assumes that the observed ICM is described by a single temperature, i.e. it returns a single-point estimate for its temperature; \item double \texttt{bvapec}: this consists of two \texttt{bvapec} models and is primarily used to describe two distinct phases of gas (hot and cooler) assuming de facto a bimodal temperature distribution of the ICM; \item \texttt{bvgadem}, which assumes a Normal distribution of ICM temperatures around a central peak; \item \texttt{bvlognorm}\footnote{\url{https://github.com/jeremysanders/lognorm}}, which assumes a Log-Normal distribution of ICM temperatures around a central peak. \end{itemize}

 For the Fe abundance, all adopted models assume that the observed ICM is described by a single value, as is the case for temperature with the \texttt{bvapec} and double \texttt{bvapec} models.
+We note that for all cases, both the line broadening due to the kinematics of the gas and the abundances of Si, S, Ar, Ca and Ni are taken into consideration, are modelled independently, and are simultaneously fit for.
+This is motivated by the fact that, if left fixed at a specific values, degeneracies between parameters could influence the model inferences on the temperature and Fe abundance.
+Consistently with \citet{Truong24} and \citet{XrismCollab25d}, our inferred velocity dispersions are comparable to the values obtained by central \textit{XRISM} pointing observations (see \autoref{fig:vel_disp}).
+However, further analysis and their exploitation are part of a future work.
+We note that H/He is kept fixed at 1 Solar and the abundances of all remaining elements are coupled to Fe, since they don't have emission lines in our energy range.

-We note that for all cases, both the line broadening due to the kinematics of the gas and the abundances of Si, S, Ar, Ca and Ni are also taken into consideration, are modelled independently, and are simultaneously fit for -- however, further analysis and their exploitation are beyond the scope of this work.
+For the purposes of this analysis, we do not deproject our spectra.
+With this choice we remain consistent with the spectral analysis of most recent \textit{XRISM} observations \citep[e.g.][]{XrismCollab25b,XrismCollab25c,Rose25,Fujita25}.
+The only exception is that of \citet{XrismCollab25a} for the Centaurus cluster, where a deprojected profile has been used for the interpretation of the results and has been constructed by fitting previous \textit{Chandra} observations of Centaurus.
+An exact replication of this particular approach and study would require the full mocking and spectral fitting of \textit{Chandra}-like observations for our entire sample, which would be beyond the scope of this project.
+Therefore, we choose to not account for projection effects on our spectral fitting, but we expand more on the implications of this choice in Section~\ref{sec:proj_eff}.